cpjobling/eg-252-git-bootcamp/novice/git/01-backup.md

 $ git config --global user.name "Vlad Dracula"
 $ git config --global user.email "vlad@tran.sylvan.ia"
 $ git config --global color.ui "auto"
-$ git config --global core.editor "nano"
+$ git config --global core.editor "notepad"
 ~~~
 {:class="in"}

 (Please use your own name and email address instead of Dracula's,
-and please make sure you choose an editor that's actually on your system,
+and please make sure you choose an editor that's actually on your system.
-such as `notepad` on Windows.)
+We've used `notepad` because that always available on Windows.)

 Git commands are written `git verb`,
 where `verb` is what we actually want it to do.